narges-dipir/Ving-Vpn/README.md

 # Ving Vpn
 a Restful Matsuri-based vpn with login and sign up flow, Multi module, view with compose, data persistance with dataStore and Retrofit.

+# Flow of the application

+first there is two greeting screens :